-Like many others, we design and produce websites.
+Like many others, we write, design and produce websites.
 We also do a lot more to educate and enable our customers to realize the most business value from their site.
 Almost without exception, most businesses come to us thinking they just need a website.
 Virtually all don’t have a clue why their new website is NOT the single outcome they need.

 It’s still surprising to us that what a website looks like is usually the most important attribute that so many are fixated on.
 What’s more, the interpretative or vague language that they use to describe their elusive vision always adds some degree of confusion to what they really need.

 Time to recalibrate the desired outcome?

 So what should you focus on if you’re going to “redo” a website?

 Below is a short summary of essential qualities that need to be integrated for a website to deliver ongoing value to a business.

 Might as well check this off the list right away.
 After a site is launched and visitors are directed to the URL, people react in an emotional nano second to what they see.

 So it’s not unreasonable to require a successful website to clearly present an “idea” that encapsulates the business value of the site in both words and pictures.

 Is the strategy and brand positioning obvious?
 If not, it’s questionable if a site will succeed.

 That’s because when you tell a story that others identify with, they see it as their own.
 People are drawn to the story attached to your brand.
 And if you give them something to believe in with a deeper and clear meaning, you’ll instantly separate your site from the sea of others clamoring for everyone’s limited attention.